 - Discuss seasonal winter fruits & veggies and share recipes with your class.

 - Discuss goal setting with your class.
 Have everyone set physical activity goals.

 - Eat a different type of fruit or vegetable each day for a week.
 Talk about the health benefits of each with your students.

 - Discuss ways for students to decrease screen time at home and increase physical activity.

-- Organize the Jump Rope for Heart event to benefit the American Heart Association at your school.
+- Organize the Kids Heart Challenge (for elementary) or American Heart Challenge (for middle and high school) event to benefit the American Heart Association at your school.

 - Remind students to eat a healthy breakfast every day.
 Designate one day where students bring a “to-go” breakfast and eat together at the start of the day.

 - Start a walking club for school staff before or after school.

 - When teaching PE to your students, play along with them to show that you enjoy physical activity.